Ich, or ‘ick’, is also known as white spot disease. Ich is one of the more common diseases of aquarium fish and is a parasitic infection.

 After this is done, slowly return the water temperature to its normal range.

 If the heat treatment does not work, give medications such as copper sulfate, malachite green, or formalin.
 Follow all directions on the medication.
-We like this option on Amazon.

 Cycle water daily from 25 to 50% to bring down high medication levels and clear out ich parasites in various stages of their life cycle.